 - Training service: Training courses have been introduced with both on-site and online/e-learning courses.
 These courses were primarily focused on Occupational Safety and Health topics, such as general OSH risk assessment, roles and responsibilities of the OSH committee, accident investigation procedures, and fire safety.

 Additional Better Work Activities

-- The larger ILO project of which Better Work is part and its partners made their first step forward in November 2020.
+- The larger ILO project of which Better Work is part and its partners made their most crucial step forward in November 2020.
 The Ministry of Manpower established a mechanism for grievances to ease trade union registrations.
 The creation of a national mechanism with the task of receiving trade union complaints related to these matters of contention and the initiative to fix them represents a crucial step for the harmonization of relations among the tripartite constituents.

 - Three tripartite meetings have been organized so far, bringing together the country’s government, employer, and worker representatives.
-About 40 participants joined in each event, which focused on the progress made by the project, measured against the work plan drafted after the first tripartite meeting in March 2020.
+About 40 participants joined in each event, which focused on the progress made by the project, measured against the work plan drafted after the first tripartite meeting.
 These included identifying suitable indicators to measure the project ’s progress and problems linked to the trade union registration process, improving the tripartite dialogue at the national level, identifying the support needs of the constituents, and discussing the progress of the Better Work Egypt programme.